sanjayt19/jobs-ai/jobs-ai-final/README.md

-# Jobs.AI (frontend)
+# Shvii (frontend)

-This folder contains the Vite + React frontend for Jobs.AI.
+This folder contains the Vite + React frontend for Shvii.

 Local dev